wasi-master/dpylint/README.md

 * Gnome from the official discord.py server
   * For the idea to check for aliases. e.g. ctx.channel.send instead of ctx.send

+* proguy (bobo yoda) from the official discord.py server
+  * For the idea to check for client instead of bot

+* Hay (Kekka)
+  * For the idea to check for misleading variable names for discord.User and discord.Member

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->
 <!-- [contributors-shield]: https://img.shields.io/github/contributors/wasi-master/dpylint.svg?style=flat